Coulomb interactions and effective quantum inertia of charge carriers in a macroscopic conductor

-where $W$ denotes the sample width and $\xi_H$ is a length proportional to the width $W_H$ of a single quantum Hall edge channel.
-Following Ref.~\cite{Chklovskii-1992-1}, $W_H=(1+\pi^2\alpha_{\text{mat}}) \hbar/m_*v_D$, which is of the order of a few tens of $\si{\nano\meter}$ for AlGaAs/GaAs quantum Hall systems.
-The dimensionless factor $\xi_H/W_H$ depends on the specific microscopic model used to describe the edge channel geometry~\cite{Chklovskii-1992-1,Hirai-1994-1}.
-Eq. \eqref{eq/capa/universelle} can therefore be considered as a universal scaling formula leading to the $\nu$-dependence of $v_0$ for ungated samples given by Eq. \eqref{eq:v0}.
+The geometric capacitance $C_H(\nu)$ depends on the width $W$ of the sample, and of the structure and geometry of the quantum Hall edge channels (see Appendix \ref{appendix/capacitance}), through a length $\xi_H(\nu)$ proportional to the width $W_H(\nu)$ of a single channel.
+Following Ref.~\cite{Chklovskii-1992-1}, $W_H(\nu)=(1+\pi^2\alpha_{\text{eff}}(\nu))\lambda_H(\nu)$, which is of the order of a few tens of $\si{\nano\meter}$ for AlGaAs/GaAs quantum Hall systems.
+Finally, the inter-edge Coulomb interactions contribution to $v_{\text{eff}}(\nu)$

+is found to be linear in $\nu$, because of its proportionality to the quantum Hall conductivity $\sigma_H(\nu)$, but with a logarithmic multiplicative correction which is a signature of Coulomb interactions.